Tooth Sensitivity

 Because of their many bumps and grooves, the chewing surfaces of children’s teeth are highly susceptible to cavities.
 Debris and resulting bacteria may become lodged between the grooves of a child’s tooth.
 These grooves (called pits and fissures) may be more problematic for some children than for others.

 Toddlers, children in cavity-prone years (aged four to 17) and adults all face the same pit and fissure problem.
-Premolars and molars have the most pits and fissures and are difficult for people of any age to reach with a toothbrush or dental floss.
+Premolars and molars have the most pits and fissures, and are difficult for people of any age to reach with a toothbrush or dental floss.
 However, the application of sealants on the appropriate teeth can help prevent tooth decay for susceptible populations.

 The Sealant Procedure

-The dental sealant procedure is usually performed on baby teeth soon after they erupt, and is repeated at regular intervals over the years.
+The dental sealant procedure is usually performed on baby teeth soon after they erupt, and repeated at regular intervals over the years.
 Since the sealant is gradually lost through natural wear and tear of the teeth, the application must be repeated to remain effective.

 First, your dentist will clean the teeth, dry them and apply a slightly acidic solution that is designed to help the sealant bond to the tooth surface.
 Then, each tooth is “painted” with a very thin layer of the sealant coating.
 Since the coating is clear or white, it blends easily with the natural tooth color.